11 More Machine Learning

 Partial GPT4 output from a prompt: Write a very brief short story about using models in data science.
 It should reflect the style of Donald Barthelme.

 Early efforts in this field were based on statistical models, and then variations on things like PCA, but it took a lot of data pre-processing work to get much from those approaches, and results could still be unsatisfactory.
-More recently, deep learning models became the standard application, and there is no looking back in that regard.
-Current state of the art models have been trained on massive amounts of data, even much of the internet, and can be used for a wide range of tasks.
-But you don’t have to train such a model yourself- now you can simply use a pretrained model like GPT-4 for your own tasks.
-In some cases much of the trouble comes with generating the best prompt to produce the desired results.
-However, the field and the models are evolving extremely rapidly, and things are getting easier all the time.
+More recently, deep learning models became the standard application, and there is no looking back in that regard due to their success.
+Current state of the art models have been trained on massive amounts of data, even much of the internet, and require a tremendous of computing power.
+Thankfully, you don’t have to train such a model yourself to take advantage of the results.
+Now you can simply use a pretrained model like GPT-4 for your own tasks.
+In some cases, much of the trouble comes with just generating the best prompt to produce the desired results.
+However, the field and the models are evolving very rapidly, and, for those who don’t have the resources of Google, Meta, or OpenAI, things are getting easier to implement all the time.
 In the meantime, feel free to just play around with ChatGPT yourself.

 11.5 Pretrained Models & Transfer Learning